Geometry-Guided Representations for Coherent Lane and Traffic Topology Reasoning in Driving Scenes: Related Work

 \subsection{3D Lane Detection}

-3D lane detection is essential for accurately perceiving lane geometries in real-world traffic scenes.
-Recent research primarily focuses on extracting 3D lane features from \textit{monocular} front-view images and can be broadly categorized into BEV-based and front-view-based approaches.
-BEV-based methods employ inverse perspective mapping (IPM) to transform front-view images into the BEV perspective, facilitating lane prediction~\cite{3dlane, Genlanenet, 3dlanenet+, liu2022learning, Persformer, li2022reconstruct}.
-However, IPM-based methods suffer from distortions on non-flat roads due to their planar assumption, complicating lane detection in dynamic environments.
-To mitigate these limitations, front-view-based methods predict 3D lanes directly from FV image features, avoiding view transformation distortions.
-Recent approaches~\cite{Curveformer,Anchor3dlane,latr} employ query-based detectors~\cite{detr, deformdetr} directly on FV features, modeling 3D lane information without IPM and achieving improved performance.
-In our work, we extend lane perception to broader environments by leveraging multi-view images.
+3D lane detection provides the lane geometry for topology reasoning.
+Existing methods are typically designed for \textit{monocular} front-view images and fall into BEV-based and front-view-based paradigms.
+BEV-based methods employ inverse perspective mapping (IPM) to transform FV images into BEV space for lane prediction~\cite{3dlane, Genlanenet, 3dlanenet+, liu2022learning, Persformer, li2022reconstruct}.
+However, IPM-based methods suffer from distortions on non-flat roads due to their planar assumption, limiting its reliability in real-world settings.
+Front-view-based approaches instead predict 3D lanes directly from FV features, avoiding IPM distortions.
+Recent works~\cite{Curveformer,Anchor3dlane,latr} adopt query-based detectors~\cite{detr, deformdetr} to model 3D lanes information end-to-end, achieving stronger performance.
+Our work extends lane perception further by incorporating multi-view input and embedding relational cues directly into the perception process, enabling lane features to become inherently relation-aware.